 Just when you’ve wiped the sweat from your brow after enduring the complicated process of installing a child’s car seat, you’re probably ready to strap in your little one and go.
 But – no so fast.
 In the last six years, A.J. has gone through several different car seats.
-We started with one infant seat that was transported from my car to Dad’s car, then from an rear-facing infant seat to a booster seat.
+We started with one infant seat that was transported from my car to Dad’s car, then from a rear-facing infant seat to a booster seat.
 We received the Britax Frontier ClickTight car seat (value: $329) to review and our share honest opinion.
 We expect this car seat to last us the longest because it has the capability to carry A.J. as he grows up to 90 pounds.
 Unfortunately, I made some car seat mistakes along the way since he was born in 2010.
 Hopefully, you can learn from my mistakes.
+My affiliate links are below where I’ll earn a commission if you make a purchase through them.

-Fix: Stay in five point harness as long as possible.
+Fix: Stay in a five-point harness as long as possible.

 Let me prepare you: this car seat is HEAVY.
 When my husband carried it to the car, he was amazed too.
 But heft of the seat gives you an idea of the safety and stability it provides.